be-ys-cloud/vault-gitlab-connector/README.md

 To patch and ignore errors, you can run `git apply --reject --whitespace=fix ../patches/<DESIRED_VERSION>.patch`.
 Then fix all files that were rejected.
 Run a `git add . && git commit -m "new version"` in `vault` directory, then a `git diff HEAD~1 > ../patches/v<DESIRED_VERSION>.patch` to save the full diff.

+Starting v1.18.0, you can use the `patch.sh` command by adding a `--dev` argument at the end of the command.
+For
+example: `./patch.sh v1.18.0 --dev`.

 _____________